night-walkers-smoothstack/aline-microservice-template-MG/README.md

 3. Clone your repository onto your machine.
 4. In the projects root, run `git submodule init`.
 A `core/` directory should now be created.
 5. Run `git submodule update` to pull down the most recent core. (_Note:_ This will clone the [Core Repository](https://github.com/Aline-Financial/core) that is automatically checked out to a hashed branch.)
-6. Rename main module to be your microservice.
+6. Rename main module to be your microservice. _(ex. usermicroservice)_
 7. Update CI/CD files to match project.
 8. Run `mvn test` to make sure your project builds!